Do you have to have a United Church background to attend Golden Lake Camp?

 We ask that you don’t phone to talk with the child directly (unless there is a family emergency) because that almost always leads to homesickness (although, of course, the opposite is intended).
 We do welcome phone calls or emails of inquiry: a counsellor or staff person who knows about your child is always happy to report how things are going.
 We prefer that parents don’t drop by to visit for the same reasons; if you do feel you need to visit, please call ahead so we can minimize disruption to our program when you arrive.

 It varies a bit from camp to camp, but normally 9:45.

-Letters can be sent to your child, in care of Golden Lake Camp, 63 McNee Drive, RR# 1, Golden Lake, ON K0J 1X0.
+Letters can be sent to your child, in care of Golden Lake Camp, 63 McNee Drive, Golden Lake, ON K0J 1X0.
 However, because of the length of time the post office takes to deliver letters, letters should either be sent before the child leaves home, or by XpressPost (two-day delivery).
-E-mails may be sent at any time and are delivered the same day.
+E-mails may be sent at any time and are normally delivered to your child the same day.
 You will receive the special campers e-mail address in the confirmation materials sent to you after your child is registered.

 Is my child allowed to bring a cell phone to camp, or maybe an iPod or hand-held electronic game?

 We do not allow electronic technology of any sort at Golden Lake Camp (they have their technology at home the other 51 weeks of the year!)
 Cell phones can also result in privacy issues and possible liability issues.
 Also, cell phones and other electronic technology can be quite valuable, and Golden Lake Camp cannot be responsible for lost, stolen or broken items.
 We believe that the program is fun and exciting enough that campers won’t miss their technology!